Make-School-Courses/ARCHIVE-CS-1-Programming-Fundamentals/README.md

 Success in this course (and at Make School!) happens because of growth through **_deliberate practice._**
 Coding is a muscle, and muscles only grow if you use them!
-Students in this course should find time to code _every day_!
+Students in this course should find time to code _every day_.
 This does not necessarily have to be on a project, or even on work for this course!
 Some of your most productive days will be days where you don't have any work assigned, and some of your biggest breakthroughs will come while coding for fun!